isomerpages/jointpoly-ace/_programmes/Adult Education/Partnership between Polytechnics and IAL SUSS.md

 * Attachments/ Secondments / Staff Exchange
 * Other collaborative opportunities which may evolve or emerge from time to time, subject to the discussion and agreement of both Parties.

-Click on the menu to find out more about each initiative.